iximiuz/awesome-container-tinkering/IMAGES.md

 ### apko

 <a href="https://github.com/chainguard-dev/apko">apko</a> - "Build OCI images using APK directly without Dockerfile."
+A tool to produce minimalistic container images that include only the needed packages.

 ### melange

 <a href="https://github.com/chainguard-dev/melange">melange</a> - "Build APKs from source code".
 A complimentary tool for apko.

+### Chisel

+<a href="https://github.com/canonical/chisel">Chisel</a> - an early-day project by Canonical.
+Similar idea to **apko** and **melange** but on top of the Ubuntu base.
+Read this <a href="https://devblogs.microsoft.com/dotnet/dotnet-6-is-now-in-ubuntu-2204/">Microsoft devblog article about large(r) scale application of Chisel for producing _.NET on Ubuntu_ images</a>.

 ### Nixery